xttjsn/Graphics/README.txt

 **Design choices:

 1. I use inheritance when developing ConstantBrush, LinearBrush and QuadraticBrush.
 Specifically, I made it that ConstantBrush is the parent of both LinearBrush and QuadraticBrush.
 This decision was made because the the only difference among those brushes is the mask.
 As a result, the only thing that I need to write in LinearBrush and QuadraticBrush is minumum - different formula for calculating the mask.
+The only disadvantage about this approach is probably that the constructor of ConstantBrush will call makeMask, and thus LinearBrush's constructor will call ConstantBrush's makeMask before it, and the same goes for QuadraticBrush.
+This causes some useless overhead at the constructor, but I think the advantage of this approach overweighs the disadvantage.

 2. The SmudgeBrush uses a quadratic dropoff function, so I made it a child of QuadraticBrush.
 However, its brushDown and brushDragged functions are quite different, so I override it.